awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.overview.md

 Query plan management supports the following types of SQL statements\.
 + Any SELECT, INSERT, UPDATE, or DELETE statement, regardless of complexity\.
 + Prepared statements\.
-For more information, see [PREPARE](https://www.postgresql.org/docs/14/sql-prepare.html) in the PosgreSQL documentation\.
+For more information, see [PREPARE](https://www.postgresql.org/docs/14/sql-prepare.html) in the PostgreSQL documentation\.
 + Dynamic statements, including those run in immediate\-mode\.
 For more information, see [Dynamic SQL](https://www.postgresql.org/docs/current/ecpg-dynamic.html) and [EXECUTE IMMEDIATE](https://www.postgresql.org/docs/current/ecpg-sql-execute-immediate.html) in PostgreSQL documentation\.
 + Embedded SQL commands and statements\.
 For more information, see [Embedded SQL Commands](https://www.postgresql.org/docs/current/ecpg-sql-commands.html) in the PostgreSQL documentation\.
 + Statements inside named functions\.
 For more information, see [CREATE FUNCTION](https://www.postgresql.org/docs/current/sql-createfunction.html) in the PostgreSQL documentation\.